IRL2/nanover-docs/source/tutorials/vrclient/invrmenu.rst

 In-VR menus
 ===========

-This page is currently in progress.
+This page is currently being written!
+See the `issue
+<https://github.com/IRL2/nanover-docs/issues/85>`_ on the git repo.